 Have you ever noticed your cat sneaking trips onto the counter to drink from the tap?
 Or caught your furry friend sipping from your water glass?
 If so, cat water fountains might have crossed your mind.
 These handy automatic water bowls sound trendy.
-But are they worth the investment?
+But are cat fountains worth the investment?
 Let’s find out!

 For the most part, cats have a love/hate relationship with water.
 And, unhappily, that can extend to their drinking habits.
 Most of our four-legged family members don’t get enough liquid in their daily lives.
 This can lead to health problems, including urinary obstructions, a severe feline emergency.